 As I complete this post, we’ve been transferred to the Metropolitan Hotel in New Delhi where we’ll stay for the next three nights with half-day tours each day until we depart by train on Tuesday for our next destination.

 Our tour guide instructed us where to stand as he talked describing the details of the Taj Mahal We could hardly wait to be better-positioned for taking photos.

 We’re content, if not a little tired.
 Neither of us slept well on the train and we hope to “catch up” over the next few nights.
-Our next tour is scheduled for tomorrow morning at 11:00 am after we’ve had our included breakfast in the hotel.
+Our next tour is scheduled for tomorrow at 11:00 am after our included breakfast in the hotel.